piyush-agrawal6/Javascript-Interview-Questions/f-Objects/5-Getter-Setter.md

 ```
 - In the above example, the setter method is used to change the value of an object.

+## Why Using Getters and Setters?
+- It gives simpler syntax
+- It allows equal syntax for properties and methods
+- It can secure better data quality
+- It is useful for doing things behind-the-scenes

 ## JavaScript Object.defineProperty()
 - In JavaScript, you can also use `Object.defineProperty()` method to add `getters` and `setters`.
 For example,